Netherlands to evacuate two doctors who had contact with Ebola victims

 The two doctors have shown no symptoms of the virus but authorities believe there is cause for concern because they were not wearing full protective clothing when they came into contact with the patients, who had not yet been diagnosed with Ebola.

 “The two doctors’ personal protection should be considered inadequate.
-They could potentially have been exposed,” said Jaap van Dissel, director of the Dutch Center for Infectious Disease Control.
+They could potentially have been exposed,” said Jaap van Dissel, director of the Dutch Centre for Infectious Disease Control.

 The two doctors will be evacuated on a special flight to minimise the risk of contagion to other passengers and monitored closely on arrival, according to media reports.